The Great Commission: Suggestion or command?

 In the sixteenth and seventeenth centuries, many Protestant Reformers taught a linear progression ("make sure your hometown is evangelized first and foremost").
 They were wrong.
 It took people like William Carey to get the Church back to evangelizing everywhere simultaneously -- "from and to all six continents," as the Lausanne Covenant expressed it.

-Could it be that the idea that world evangelism is to be linear ("I have to first take care of my 'Jerusalem'") is an easy way of postponing any responsibility for evangelizing the rest of the world?
+Could it be that saying world evangelism is to be linear ("I have to first take care of my 'Jerusalem'") is a way of postponing any responsibility for evangelizing the rest of the world?

 1Note: In the Bible, the word "nations" does not mean political entities like China, India, and the USA.
 Rather, it means people groups or societies in which people speak the same language, have the same culture and live in or have originated in the same area.
 "Nations" is thus synonymous with the plural word "peoples."
 In other words, "nations" in the Bible means all of the world's people groups other than the people of Israel.